History of Hong Kong: 1970s

 The 1970s saw the extension of government subsidised education from six years to nine years and the setup of Hong Kong's country parks system.

 The opening of the mainland Chinese market and rising salaries drove many manufacturers north.
 Hong Kong consolidated its position as a commercial and tourism centre in Asia.
 High life expectancy, literacy, per-capita income and other socio-economic measures attest to Hong Kong's achievements over the last four decades of the 20th century.
 Higher income also led to the introduction of the first high-rise, private housing estates with Taikoo Shing.
 From this time, people's homes became part of Hong Kong's skyline and scenery.

-In 1974, Murray McLehose founded the ICAC, the Independent Commission Against Corruption, in order to combat corruption within the police force.
+In 1974, Murray McLehose founded the ICAC, the Independent Commission Against Corruption, to combat corruption within the police force.
 The corruption was so widespread that a mass police petition took place resisting prosecutions.
 Despite early opposition to the ICAC by the police force, Hong Kong was successful in its anti-corruption efforts, eventually becoming one of the least corrupt societies in the world.

 The early 1970s saw legislation requiring equal pay and benefits for equal work by men and women, including the right for married women to be permanent employees.

 1980s

-In 1982, the British Prime Minister, Margaret Thatcher, hoped that the increasing openness of the PRC government and the economic reform in the mainland would allow the continuation of British rule.
+In 1982, the British prime minister, Margaret Thatcher, hoped that the increasing openness of the PRC government and the economic reform in the mainland would allow the continuation of British rule.
 The resulting meeting led to the signing of Sino-British Joint Declaration and the proposal of the One country, two systems concept by Deng Xiaoping.
 But this time, Hong Kong was recognised as one of the wealthiest representatives of the far east.
 Political news dominated the media; while real estate took a major upswing, the financial world was rattled by panics, resulting in waves of changes in policy and Black Saturday.
 Warnings of the coming handover raised emigration levels to historic highs.
 Many left Hong Kong for the United States, Canada, the United Kingdom, Australia, Japan, and anywhere else in the world without any communist influence.

 Hong Kong's Cinema enjoyed one paramount run that put it on the international map.
 Some of the biggest names included Jackie Chan and Chow Yun-fat.
 The music world also saw a new group of cantopop stars like Anita Mui and Leslie Cheung.